eric-hedengren/curseforge-project-analytics/README.md

 To see the python terminal, change the file extension for Analytics.pyw from ".pyw" to ".py".

 ## Thanks for trying this out!
 I hope this helps!
-Here's the [Example Mod (Standard Materials)](https://www.curseforge.com/minecraft/mc-mods/standardmaterials "Standard Materials CurseForge") that I used for example stats.
+Here are the [Projects](https://www.curseforge.com/members/baconbombingdeveloper/projects "BaconBombingDeveloper CurseForge Projects") that I used for example stats.